silkscreen-studio/MOVEA-EWOD-demonstration-device/README.md

 <img lt="3D Enclosure IMG 1" src="ASSETS/Enclosure 1.png" />
 <img lt="3D Enclosure IMG 2" src="ASSETS/Enclosure 2.png" />
 <img lt="3D Enclosure IMG 3" src="ASSETS/Enclosure 3.png" />

+# Preparing the device

+the following sequence is for safely programming the device, and preparing the EWOD array.

+ - Before plugging any USB power source, make sure the 2 FPC cables are disconnected (only connected on one end, at the bottom side of the board)
+ - The ESP32 part only can then be programmed over USB (completely disconnected from any HV related circuitry, thus ensuring no failure can damage the USB port).
+To do so, plug the USB C cable, hold the BOOT button, press the RST button, release BOOT then flash the firmware.
+Disconnect the USB cable.
+ - Prepare the EWOD PCB: after adding a thin layer of low viscosity silicon oil (5cst), stretch a piece of ParafilmM to be applied over the electrode Array, then after adding an additionnal thin oil layer and plugging the array PCB on the device, a small droplet of water (barely larger than an electrode) can be pladed on the array, then discharged from any residual static charge with a GND wire
+ - Carefully reconnect both FPC cables, and close the acrylic cover before reconnecting a USB power source